satche/notebook/src/engineering/maths/algebra/derivative.md

+---
+tags: [math]
+---

 # Derivative

 [Derivative](https://simple.wikipedia.org/wiki/Derivative_(mathematics)) show the amount by which a function is changing at one given point.
+It's particularly used to calculate the slope of a [function](function.md).

 The [partial derivative](https://simple.wikipedia.org/wiki/Partial_derivative) of a function is the of one named variable, where all the other ones are held constant.